EthanDarling8/IOTGarden/README.md

 ---
 - [x] 24 Hour Chart
 - [x] Seven Day Chart
+- [ ] Add more instructions to Readme
 - [ ] Multiple Stemma connections with multiplexer
 - [ ] Cards for each Stemma connection
 - [ ] Renaming of Stemma connections